mathewhtc/cats/wp-content/plugins/sz-google/readme.txt

 = Google Groups module =
 **<a href="http://wordpress.org/plugins/sz-google/"> </a>**

-* <a href="https://wpitalyplus.com/sz-google/google-groups/">Demo online - Google Groups</a>

 **Google Groups Widgets:** In this plugin are available google groups widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google groups embed`

 **Google Groups Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.
+Each has shortcode of customization parameters that can be specified in the code itself.

 * `[sz-ggroups] ........: google translate widget`